Saju is Meteorology, Not a Ledger

 Origin and why it lasted

 When a myth is read well, it becomes a cautionary story rather than a verdict.
 It asks what kind of risk people were trying to manage, what fear the term collects, and how much of that fear still belongs in modern life.
 This turns superstition into a conversation about choices.
-The older language becomes useful when it can turn into a checkable question such as "What action helps across several possible futures?".

 Many mythic terms traveled through markets, families, temples, books, and private consultations because they gave fear a memorable shape.
 A memorable shape is powerful, but it is not automatically true in the literal sense.
 The task of modern writing is to keep the human concern and remove the unnecessary terror.
 Exact prediction myths persist because certainty is comforting.
 When life is unstable, people want a date, number, name, or final answer.
 Traditional systems sometimes offered that language, but their more durable value was pattern recognition, not mechanical prophecy.